COVID-19: What You Need to Know, from Fisher Glen Animal Hospital

 - First of all, cover your cough and sneeze with a tissue into your arm, not your hand.

-- Practice good hand hygiene.
+- Secondly, practice good hand hygiene.
 Wash your hands frequently, avoid shaking hands, and clean and disinfect frequently touched surfaces.

 - Gradually stock up on essentials such as non-perishable foods, medications, hygiene products, pet foods and other pet needs such as litter and medications.
 You want to prepare now so that in the event you do get sick you can effectively self-quarantine, without having to go to a crowded supermarket while you are experiencing symptoms.
 Avoid panic buying.